jiyabhandari0109/World_Layoffs/README.md

 This project uses SQL to clean and analyze a global layoffs dataset.

 ### Key Highlights
-- **Data Cleaning**: Removed duplicates, handled missing values, and standardized entries.
+- **Data Cleaning**: Removed duplicates, handled missing values and standardized entries.
-- **Exploratory Analysis**: Used advanced SQL queries to explore layoffs across companies, industries, stages, and time periods.
+- **Exploratory Analysis**: Used advanced SQL queries to explore layoffs across companies, industries, stages and time periods.